-In my thirty two years as a Santa Barbara Jeweler I’ve found that all jewelry is vulnerable to the hard knocks of the physical universe.
+In my thirty six years as a Santa Barbara Jeweler I’ve found that all jewelry is vulnerable to the hard knocks of the physical universe.
 Rings scratch, bracelets dent, and links rub against each other and wear out.

 In this post I’ll explain how to care for and extend the life of your gold plated jewelry.

 With karat jewelry, the gold metal with its hardening alloyed metals mixed in, is solid throughout the whole piece.

 With plated pieces, the gold comprises only a very thin outer layer—so thin in fact, that it’s measured in microns.

 One micron equals one millionth of a meter and I guarantee you won’t find that measurement on the ruler in your desk drawer.

 Comparing Gold Plated Jewelry to Fine Gold Jewelry

 Very, very thin layers of almost any substance are more susceptible to damage than thicker layers.
 Makes sense, right?
 A sheet of writing paper is easier to tear than a piece of cardboard.

 It takes little effort to break a rubber band.
 Pulling apart a rubber automobile tire is another story.
 For this reason, it pays to be careful with your plated jewelry.

 Chemicals in Our Lives Effect Your Gold Plated Jewelry